ggarra13/mrv2/mrv2/docs/en/_sources/user_docs/panels/panels.rst.txt

 .. image:: ../images/color-panel-01.png
    :align: center

-The Color Panel allows controlling the color display of the viewport.
+The Color Panel (F6 by default) allows controlling the color display of the viewport.
 It allows you to control the Add, Contrast, Saturation and Tint.
 You can Invert the image and set the In/Out Levels and gamma.
-You can also add a LUT.
+You can also add a LUT to be executed before or after all the color changes.

 Compare Panel
 +++++++++++++